 Drops a procedure.
 Use DropIfExists to drop a procedure only if it exists.

 Drops a schema.
 Use DropIfExists to drop a schema only if it exists.
-For MySql, use the DropDatabase task instead.
+For MySql or MariaDb, use the DropDatabase task instead.

 Drops a table.
 Use DropIfExists to drop a table only if it exists.